 shallots add spiciness and herbal fragrance.

 Lemon grass and galanga can be added for

 sliced cucumber, cut spring onions and coriander

 leaves help top off a salad dressing.

-have the basic stock of common Thai soups.
-Additional
+, you have the basic stock of common Thai soups.

 To make a quick curry,

-fry curry or chili paste in heated oil
+fry curry or chilli paste in heated oil

 or thick coconut milk.
 Stir and fry until the